zreaqqasem/lear_task/README.md

 2- open the project using any ide/ for example android studio.

+3- run flutter clean

-3- run flutter pub get.
+4- run flutter pub get.

-4-navigate to ios dirictory  using cd ios in terminal.
+5-navigate to ios dirictory  using cd ios in terminal.

 5-run "pod install" command in terminal under ios directory.